SolarWorld in dialog

 In our Solar2World projects, we work closely with local stakeholders (e.g. communities and NGOs) in order to offer solutions that afford the population the maximum possible benefit and that can be continued later on by the local stakeholders themselves.

 Professional associations, advocacy organizations, academic institutions

-Thanks to our membership in associations and interest groups as well as our cooperative initiatives with scientific institutions, we maintain a regular dialogue on social policy issues with further stakeholders: We exchange ideas on topics like Life Cycle, Recycling and Sustainability with among others the EPIA (Sustainability Group), Silicon Valley Toxics Coalition (SVTC), as well as within the Solar Energy Industry Association (SEIA).
-We also make our expertise available by way of presentations at conferences for example at Point Carbon Forum World Summit 2012 in Berlin.
-The trade case in the U.S. and the trade complaint in the European Union was also one of the main topics of discussion with various stakeholder groups.
+Thanks to our membership in associations and interest groups as well as our cooperative initiatives with scientific institutions, we maintain a regular dialog on social policy issues with stakeholders.
+We exchange ideas on topics like life cycle, recycling and sustainability with the EPIA Sustainability Group and the Silicon Valley Toxics Coalition (SVTC).
+Moreover, we are in dialog with the Solar Energy Industry Association (SEIA), also locall in Oregon and California, especially on political topics and trade issues.

 For the compilation of the sustainability report we request feedback from stakeholders.
-At both the start of 2012 and 2013, selected experts were interviewed.
-The most important sustainability topics and priorities of those questioned were identified, the past performance of SolarWorld in these areas assessed, and opportunities for improvement revealed.
-The results of these interviews were taken into account in the materiality analysis.
+As of 2012, we conduct interviews with selected experts at the start of each year.
+In this way, the material aspects and themes are identified.
+The results of these interviews are included into the materiality analysis in the context of our annual reporting.
 The Communications on Progress follows the 10 Principles of the Global Compact and is made through group reporting procedures, which means it is available to all stakeholders.
 Stakeholder initiatives can even influence the implementation of these principles, for example, via networks built by/with stakeholders or standards requested by stakeholders.